6 Strategies for Effective School Family Engagement Events

 Embracing a New Normal: Toward a More Liberatory Approach to Family Engagement

-This report explores the dynamics and barriers that stand in the way of effective family-school partnerships and outlines how to reach a more liberatory, solidarity-driven, and equity-focused family engagement practice that supports educational excellence for all children.
+This report explores the dynamics and barriers that stand in the way of effective family-school partnerships and outlines how to reach a more liberatory, solidarity-driven, and focused family engagement practice that supports educational excellence for all children.

 Authors: Karen L. Mapp and Eyal Bergman